 Keepgo’s Mi-Fi device is interesting in its own right, but it’s the service that especially piques our interest.

-Also, the data you buy is yours “forever.”
-Every byte of data you purchase from Keepgo doesn’t expire, as long as you refill at least once a year.
+On the Lifetime plan, the data you buy is yours “forever.”
+Every byte of data you purchase from Keepgo on this plan doesn’t expire, as long as you refill at least once a year.

 When you first power up your Keepgo device, you’ll have 1GB of global data to start out with.
 That’s enough for 30 minutes of HD video streaming or 130 minutes of video calling.

-From there, plans start at $14 for 500MB of “forever” data and top out at $165 for 10GB.
+From there, plans start at $3 for 100MB of “forever” data and top out at $250 for 25GB.
 Those prices are higher than most of the other plans we’ve looked at, but remember that the company won’t arbitrarily reduce your speeds at any point.

 You can either pay-as-you-go, or set up an automatic refill so you never have to worry about running out of data.Buy on Amazon

-Dressed in a brightly-colored rubber case, the 4.5-ounce Teppy has quite a bit to offer aside from its aesthetics.
+Dressed in a brightly-colored rubber case, the 4.5-ounce Sapphire 2 has quite a bit to offer aside from its aesthetics.
 It can connect up to five devices at a time, with at least six hours of usage when a single device is connected.

-Like the Keepgo before it, though, the real appeal of Teppy is in its data plan structure.
+Like the Keepgo before it, the real appeal of TravelWifi is in its data plan structure.

 Plans vary greatly by region and country.
 A few examples include:

-- if you’d prefer not to be locked to any one region, global data plans start at $39/month for 3GB of data, maxing out at 10GB for $110/month.
+- if you’d prefer not to be locked to any one region, global data plans start at $43/month for 3GB of data, maxing out at 10GB for $117.50/month.